OpenVoiceOS TTS Server

 - Disk Usage: Caching every file can grow large; monitor

-. - Security: Consider adding API keys or putting a reverse proxy (NGINX, Traefik) in front for SSL termination and rate limiting.
+./cache/or disable with--no-cache. - Security: Consider adding API keys or putting a reverse proxy (NGINX, Traefik) in front for SSL termination and rate limiting.

 - Plugin Dependencies: Some voices require native libraries (e.g., TensorFlow).
 Bake them into your Docker image to avoid runtime surprises.